GenieFramework/Genie.jl/docs/7--Using_JSON_Payloads.md

 "Hello Adrian""""
 ```

-First, with the two `@show` invokations, notice how `jsonpayload` had successfully converted the `POST` data to a `Dict`.
-While the `rawpayload` return the `POST` data as a `String`, exactly as received.
-And finally, our route handler returns a JSON response, greeting the user by extracting the name from within the `jsonpayload` `Dict`.
+First, for the two `@show` callse, notice how `jsonpayload` had successfully converted the `POST` data to a `Dict`.
+While the `rawpayload` returns the `POST` data as a `String`, exactly as received.
+Finally, our route handler returns a JSON response, greeting the user by extracting the name from within the `jsonpayload` `Dict`.